shlomif/shlomif-tech-diary/thoughts-about-intelligence-and-security.md

 Another thing that should be understood is: 1.
 That there’s a lot of “Intel” (= Intelligence data/information) out there.
 2. That a lot of it is out-of-date , or even - false.
+3. The hard thing is to get the global picture.